bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

   ```sh
   sudo visudo
   ```
-- Add a line for your user (replace `youruser` with the actual username) to allow passwordless sudo:
+- Add a line for your user (replace `youruser` with the  username) to allow passwordless sudo:
   ```sh
   youruser ALL=(ALL) NOPASSWD: ALL
   ```